 We welcome your efforts to manage and control invasive plants on privately owned and occupied lands.

-If you are interested in the applying for the various NIPP options, please fill out the electronic form and you can also request a form from RDEK staff.
+If you are interested in applying for the various program options, please fill out the electronic form and you can also request a form from RDEK staff.

-Please submit application forms via email, mail, fax or in person to:
+Please submit application forms via email, mail, or in person to:

 c/o Regional District of East Kootenay